Winter is filled with wonderful holiday foods and fun, but it can also hit you hard with allergies and a host of minor aches and pains.

 When the weather turns cold, sometimes your sweet tooth can become overactive!
 Don’t fear an overactive sugar craving – make a simple remedy to curb it.
 There are compelling studies out there on cinnamon and its ability to control blood sugar.
 But cinnamon isn’t just for blood sugar control.
 Apparently it works wonders on your brain and can improve your mood.

 Cinnamon is easy to add to your meals: Add a pinch to your morning coffee or oats.
 Add 1/4 teaspoon to your steak rub or make a spicy chicken dish with cinnamon, freshly ground black pepper and a pinch of cayenne.
-Flavour your favourite fall foods with cinnamon.
+Flavor your favorite fall foods with cinnamon.
 Bake an apple with 1/4 teaspoon cinnamon or make a creamy butternut squash soup and garnish it with cinnamon.

 According to traditional Western and Eastern medicine, turmeric is a panacea of healing.
 There is a wide body of research behind its benefits.
 It's a must-have for your kitchen and healthy eating regime.